frouriojs/frourio-express/README.md

 ## Hooks

-Frourio can use all of Express.js' middleware as hooks.
+Frourio-express can use all of Express.js' middleware as hooks.
 There are four types of hooks, onRequest / preParsing / preValidation / preHandler.

 ### Lifecycle